sedaatalay/Running-PySpark-on-AWS-EC2-through-Jupyter-Notebook-and-RDD-Basics-Example/README.md

 ```

 #### Pair RDD
 ##### Let’s turn our attention to another type of widely used RDDs: pair RDDs.
-Pair RDDs are widely used because they are, in a way, like dictionaries with key-##### value pairs.
+Pair RDDs are widely used because they are, in a way, like dictionaries with key-value pairs.

 ##### -Map
 ###### We might want to apply some map function on the values of the RDD while leaving the keys unchanged.